AznPwnage/obwsClanBot/README.md

 # obwsClanBot
-Automation of clan score tracking for OBWS
+Automation of clan score tracking for OBWS.
+Developed and maintained by AznPwnage, for OBWS clan.
+Any usage of this code in whole or part without the prior knowledge and consent of AznPwnage is not allowed.

 # Setup:
 Will need to add a key.txt file in your local repo, with the Bungie API key in it, without any whitespace.